 This jump is an interesting, albeit very flawed one, as Wages of War isn't very strong or particularly well-designed game.
 It feels empty and overall it also feels very short, which it is, especially if you consider how little things it has to do with different character classes.
 Though perhaps Wages of War also is a necessary evil, as maybe because of it Shadow of Darkness stands out so much from the rest of the games.

 As I said, I do think Quest for Glory was probably the most ambitious game Sierra did produce back in the day.
-I'd say they were ambitious even on contrast on other game companies, even on those that were producing straight RPG's.
+I'd say they were ambitious even on contrast on other game companies, even on those that were producing straight RPGs.
 They tried to bind together two different genres and in some of that they succeeded and in some, they failed.

 This comes out very clearly with the first two games.
-QFG1 is an especially simple game, and if you know what to do it's not a particularly difficult task to play it through in an hour or two and that even leaves you amble time to max out some of the skills.
-QFG2, on the other hand, feels very complex game on the first playthrough, but after that it's just far too glaring how much the game itself depends on you to just aimlessly wander the deserts fighting the enemies and maxing out the skills, as a good bulk of the puzzles themselves are tied on specific in-game dates, so you need to spend the time between the plot points doing something.
+QFG1 is an especially simple game, and if you know what to do it's not a particularly difficult task to play it through in an hour or two and that even leaves you ample time to max out some of the skills.
+QFG2, on the other hand, feels very complex game on the first playthrough, but after that it's just far too glaring how much the game itself depends on you to just aimlessly wander the deserts fighting the enemies and maxing out the skills, as a good bulk of the puzzles themselves are tied to specific in-game dates, so you need to spend the time between the plot points doing something.

 While I like the series as such, I do need to admit that as a whole the games haven't aged particularly well.
-The things I thought would be an asset to it, particularly the RPG elements, feel too much like tacked on elements, despite the games were designed to be RPG's from the get go.
+The things I thought would be an asset to it, particularly the RPG elements, feel too much like tacked on elements, despite the games were designed to be RPG's from the get-go.

 At times I've been wondering why there's been relatively few RPG/adventure hybrids, but after playing through the QFG series, I've come to a conclusion that as such it's not a particularly easy genre to design games for, especially if you want to combine adventure like puzzle solving in it.